This post introduces one of the foundational strategies of power.

 Most often, it’s the latter.

-That’s why I discourage this technique: it screams social climber, alpha male posturer, or third-world country bitch with a complex of inferiority.
+That’s why I discourage this technique: it screams social climber, alpha male posturer, or third-world country b*tch with a complex of inferiority.

-The other major problem with being in this quadrant is that you fail to establish win-win and collaborative relationships.
+The other major problem of LW/HP is that it fails with win-win and collaborative relationships.

 As we saw already, win-win and collaborative relationships are a hallmark of long-term power strategies.